- Stunning exterior

 Sexy, light, and balanced, the 2018 Alfa Romeo 4C is at home when pushed hard.
 It sure isn’t practical or comfortable for everyday driving.

-Consider the 2018 Alfa Romeo 4C as a budget super car.
-Like Ferraris and Lamborghinis, it's a carbon-fiber miracle of weight savings, with room for only two and (weekend) luggage.
-It prioritizes performance above all else, but at a fraction of what the bigger guys cost.
-For the low price, it asks for enormous compromises.
+The 2018 Alfa Romeo 4C is a carbon-fiber miracle of weight savings, with room for only two and (weekend) luggage.
+It shares that with Ferrari and Lamborghini, but at a fraction of the cost.

 We rate the mid-engine 4C a 5.8 overall.
 We give it high marks for handling, driver feedback, and power.
 We subtract points for its tiny cabin, rough ride, lack of amenities, and cut-rate materials.
 (Read more about how we rate cars.)